mattaylor/twist/README.md

 * 'welcome'
 * 'goodbye'

 To use Twist you need a valid Twilio account with an application and inbound number.
-These can be obtained by working throught the registration process as .
+These can be obtained by working throught the registration process from  https://www.twilio.com/try-twilio

+You will need to also make your app live, and purchase a valid inbound number.
+The following config properties should then be updated as appropriate.

 * accountSID
 * accessToken
 * Inbound Number

-You must also create a Twilio App
+You will also need to create a Twitter app from http://dev.twitter.com/ and update the following credentials as appropriate

 * Twitter App ID
-* Master Twitter Account and Password
+* Master Twitter Account and Password - used for the streaming api.
+* Consumer Key and Secret

 ## Twist Agents